ghannamr/UNO/README.md

 # UNO
 A single player UNO game that can be played in console.
+To play, move the unoGame.out and unoDeck.txt files to a directory and press ./unoGame.out.